mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 single-paragraph "elevator pitch" so the reader understands what problem this proposal is addressing.

-This proposal aims at increasing code modularity by introducing some aspect oriented programming (AOP) traits to the Swift language.
-AOP helps to unclutter code that otherwise tends to mix business logics with [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern).
+This proposal aims at increasing code modularity by introducing some aspect-oriented programming (AOP) traits to the Swift language.
+AOP helps to unclutter code that otherwise tends to mix business logic with [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern).
-Better separation could be achieved in Swift by injecting additional behaviour (code to be executed before or after some functions) at compile time into existing source code.
-This adds behaviours that are not central to the business logic to a program without cluttering the core code.
+Better separation could be achieved in Swift by injecting additional behavior (code to be executed before or after some functions) at compile time into the existing source code.
+This adds behaviors that are not central to the business logic of a program without cluttering the core code.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://lists.swift.org/pipermail/swift-evolution/)